cyberiums/cyberdoc/docs/_rpc/ns-admin.md

 ### admin_nodeInfo

-The `nodeInfo` administrative property can be queried for all the information known about the running Geth node at the networking granularity.
+The `nodeInfo` administrative property can be queried for all the information known about the running Geth Flavours node at the networking granularity.
 These include general information about the node itself as a participant of the [ÐΞVp2p](https://github.com/ethereum/wiki/wiki/%C3%90%CE%9EVp2p-Wire-Protocol) P2P overlay protocol, as well as specialized information added by each of the running application protocols (e.g. `eth`, `les`, `shh`, `bzz`).